sravani-kaza-2005/real-time-crisis-management-system/README.md

 PROJECT TITTLE : 🚨 Real-Time Crisis Management System

-A powerful, real-time web application that monitors, predicts, and visualizes critical situations such as floods, earthquakes, and other emergencies using enriched datasets and machine learning — all through a sleek **dark-themed dashboard** built with **Python** and **Streamlit**.
+A powerful, real-time web application that monitors, predicts, and visualizes critical situations such as floods, earthquakes, and other emergencies using enriched datasets and machine learning — built with **Python** and **Streamlit**.

 ---

 ## 🔎 Overview

 🎯 **Purpose:**
+The Real-Time Crisis Management System is a Python-based platform designed to detect, analyze, and respond to critical situations in real time.
+It leverages multi-source data including weather APIs, social media feeds, IoT sensors, and public reports to provide actionable insights during emergencies.
+The system is aimed at improving disaster response, public safety, and decision-making efficiency.
 To provide a centralized system for detecting and responding to real-time crisis events with clarity and speed.

 🧰 **Core Functions:**